manage/android-sdk-sample-app/README.md

 android-sdk-sample-app
 ======================

-Sample app implementing the Android Appsponsor SDK
+Sample iOS Appsponsor SDK App

+This app is a simple implementation of the basic display ad and rewarded ad functionality available in the Appsponsor sdk.

+Contact support@Appsponsor.com if you have any questions.